niteshmisraGA/Velvet-Worms-Project-1/README.md

 - Find and use external api
 - Render data on page
-- Allow user to choose favorites
+- Save user input history on page

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*